As an entrepreneur or small business there’s nothing more nerve-wracking and exciting than a product launch.

 Get Outside Your Bubble

-For example, with the launch of Pavlok 2, we didn’t even mention what Pavlok was until half way down the page.
-We were so heads down building and preparing the Pavlok 2, that we forget to communicate the most important part!
+With the launch of Pavlok 2, we didn’t even mention what Pavlok was until half way down the page.
+We were so heads down building and preparing the Pavlok 2, that we forgot to communicate the most important part!

 While this of course may seem silly, you’d be surprised at how many entrepreneurs and teams fail to execute on even the most obvious actions.